Army Corps moves to streamline Maryland oyster farming permits

 State officials have taken steps to over the last six years to streamline their permitting process; the number of agencies involved in leasing was consolidated from a half dozen to one, and primary responsibility was shifted from the Department of Agriculture to the Department of Natural Resources.

 “Everyone wants to see more oysters in the water, both the corps and DNR,” said Karl Roscher, who oversees shellfish leasing at the DNR.
 “They have been working with us.
 They have heard from leaseholders, and the senators, and they are taking action.”

 Gross, the Baltimore District spokeswoman, said the Corps has been working on this change for months, and the expiration of the old permit was driving the timeline.
-But another factor may have been political pressure.

 “Our hope was, if you started to look at the way business was done, side by side, region by region, you would see there were some glaring inequities affecting oyster farmers.
 If I’m the Army Corps, I want to be proactive if there’s a potential issue shining a spotlight on them,” said Cardin spokesman Tim Zink.
 The Corps, he added, “definitely saw it move and become part of the bill.”

 Zink said that, since the change in command at the Baltimore Corps, the agency has been amenable to removing barriers.